 The National Parliamentary Prayer Breakfast is enabled to take place through the generosity of sponsors who support its work and vision.
 Sponsors for the 2013 event include:

-Bible Society is the principal sponsor of the National Prayer Breakfast and was established in 1804 to promote the circulation and use of the Scriptures.
+Bible Society is the principal sponsor of the National Parliamentary Prayer Breakfast and was established in 1804 to promote the circulation and use of the Scriptures.
 The Society's Patron is HM The Queen and its President is Rt Revd & Rt Hon Richard Chartres, the Bishop of London.
 We make Scriptures available where there are none.
 We work to help the church engage with the Bible more effectively.
-And we endeavour - through the arts, education, media and politics - to make the Bible available, accessible and credible in our culture.
-Please join us in this mission biblesociety.org.uk.
+And we endeavour - through the arts, education, media and politics - to demonstrate the Bible's credibility in contemporary culture.
+In short, our mission is to offer the Bible to the world.
+Please join us in this mission: biblesociety.org.uk.

 CARE is a well-established mainstream Christian charity providing resources and helping to bring Christian insight and experience to matters of public policy and practical caring initiatives.
+CARE provides briefings and research for policy makers, and equips individual Christians and churches to engage in the public square and to bring a Christian influence to legislation.
 CARE is represented in the UK Parliaments and Assemblies, at the EU in Brussels and the UN in Geneva and New York.
 Visit care.org.uk for more information.

-Christian Embassy is a multi-denominational non-governmental organization (NGO).
-We exist to serve the spiritual and social needs of London’s leadership communities through dialogue, special events, and networking with leaders in the public and private sectors.
+Christian Embassy is a non-political, non-governmental organization that exists to serve the spiritual and social needs of London’s leadership communities through dialogue, special events and networking with leaders in the public and private sectors.
+We believe that the worthy goals of international understanding, individual responsibility and love for your neighbour are affirmed in the teachings of Jesus and anchored in a reverence for God.
 Visit CE-London.org.uk for more information.

-The Oxford Centre for Christian Apologetics (OCCA) seeks to 'help the thinker believe and the believer think'.
-Our team, including Ravi Zacharias, John Lennox, Alister McGrath, Michael Ramsden, Amy Orr-Ewing and Os Guinness, endeavours to show that Christianity is a compelling worldview with historical, scientific and philosophical integrity, as they share and defend the credibility of the Christian faith around the globe.
+RZIM Zacharias Trust and the Oxford Centre for Christian Apologetics (OCCA) seek to 'help the thinker believe and the believer think'.
+The team, including Ravi Zacharias, John Lennox, Alister McGrath, Michael Ramsden, Amy Orr-Ewing and Os Guinness, endeavour to show that Christianity is a compelling worldview with historical, scientific and philosophical integrity, as they share and defend the credibility of the Christian faith in various settings around the globe.
 The OCCA seeks to raise up other rational Christian voices by equipping people to communicate their faith clearly and in a culturally-relevant way, dealing with the intellectual objections and heartfelt concerns that people have.
-For more information, see www.theocca.org
+For more information, see rzim.eu and theocca.org.